Utilising CO2 and waste to make concrete stronger, cheaper and cleaner

 Greener - CO2 mineralised + avoided cement usage

-C4C technology is easy to implement, as the carrier can simply be added uniformly to the concrete mix along with the other components of concrete, with no change to production lines, further reducing cost compared with alternative approaches.
+C4C's material is easy to implement, as it is calcium based material already complaint with standard and added to the concrete mix along with the other components of concrete, with no change to production lines, further reducing cost compared with alternative approaches.

-The carrier is injected with CO2 captured from industry, with a particular focus on flue gas generated from cement production – providing a cost-effective route to CO2 utilisation.
+The material is made from CO2 captured from flue gases industrial plants such as cement – providing a cost-effective route to CO2 utilisation which the industry needs.

 The Benefits